nomicflux/danger-mouse/README.md

 > "1"
 ```

-Update other transducers to capture errors, then handle them while passing on
+Update transducers to capture errors, then handle the errors while passing on
 successful results:
 ```clojure
 (let [collector (danger-mouse.transducers/collect